HOA Election by Acclamation Timeline

 and Election Rules

-At least 30 days before the deadline for voting, mail (first-class) or otherwise deliver ballots and pre-addressed envelopes with instructions on how to return them.
+At least 30 days before the voting deadline, mail (first-class) or otherwise deliver ballots and pre-addressed envelopes with instructions for returning them.
 (Civ.
-Code § 5115(c).)
+Code § 5115(c))

 The annual meeting agenda should also be included.
 An excess income resolution should be added to the ballot or to the agenda.

-At least 30 days before the deadline for voting, deliver electronic ballots to members, along with instructions on (i) how to obtain access to that internet-based voting system and (ii) how to vote electronically.
+At least 30 days before the voting deadline, deliver electronic ballots to members, along with instructions on (i) how to obtain access to that internet-based voting system and (ii) how to vote electronically.
 (Civ.
-Code § 5105(i)(3).)
+Code § 5105(i)(3))

 The annual meeting agenda should also be included.
 An excess income resolution should be added to the ballot or to the agenda.